 Practically speaking; growth versus value investing

 Practically speaking, these are not exactly discrete choices.
 Most fund managers combine both these styles of investing.
-Fund managers purchase value stocks as they need to earn big returns on a few stocks to ensure that alpha is generated in the portfolio.
+Fund managers purchase value stocks as they need to earn big returns on a few stocks to ensure that alpha is generated in the investment portfolio.
 Growth stocks are the safe bets in any portfolio.
 Most growth stocks are companies with a sterling track record of growth in top-line and bottom-line.
 In these cases, the probability of going wrong is quite low.
 The similarity is that in both these styles, the focus will predominantly be on quality companies with sound fundamentals and strong future prospects.
 While there is no empirical evidence, value stocks have tended to perform better over longer periods of time.

 Basic cautions in the growth versus value argument